midhun2208/Food-App-NamasteReact/Readme.md

 # Conditional Rendering

-when a component renders on a condition is called conditional rendereing
+when a component renders on a condition is called conditional rendereing\

+# useEffect
+ When the useEffect is rendered
+  - if the useEffect doesnt have a  dependency array the useEffect will render in the every render of the component
+  - if the useEFfect has When ever the component is intialy rendered the useEffect is called one in The intial Render
+  - if the dependency array has a "button state"  when ever the button is triggerred then the useEffect is called rendered